+Name: Timothy Power

+Title: Chief Executive Officer

-Name: Title: Agreement commenced: Term of agreement: Details:
+Agreement commenced: 20 March 2014 Term of agreement: Open ended

+Details:

-Timothy Power Chief Executive Officer 20 March 2014 Open ended Timothy will receive a fixed annual remuneration of \$400,000, plus statutory superannuation.
+Timothy will receive a fixed annual remuneration of \$400,000, plus statutory superannuation.
 Timothy will be eligible to receive a cash bonus of up to \$100,000 or such other amount as determined by the Board for each financial year ending after 30 June 2015.
-Payment of the cash bonus will depend on the Group's performance and Timothy's achievement of certain key performance indicators. or at the discretion of the Board.
+Payment of the cash bonus will depend on the Group's performance and Timothy's achievement of certain key performance indicators, or at the discretion of the Board.
 As part of a long term incentive package, Timothy may be entitled to receive Shares (Performance Shares) up to the value of \$100,000 (valued at the Offer Price).
 The Performance Shares will vest on or shortly after the Company's financial results for the financial year ending 30 June 2015 are approved by the Board.
 Timothy is entitled to up to 100% of the Performance Shares if the Company exceeds the pro forma Earnings before Interest, Tax, Depreciation and Amortisation ("EBITDA").
 The Board may, at its absolute discretion, elect to issue some or all of these shares, regardless of whether the long term performance indicators are met.
 Timothy's current long term incentive package will be for one year only, and the vesting period for future performance shares to be granted under any LTI is currently under review.
 Either party may terminate the employment contract by giving six months' notice in writing.
 The Group may terminate by making a payment in lieu of notice.
 In the event of serious misconduct or other specific circumstances warranting summary dismissal, the Group may terminate Timothy's employment contract immediately by notice in writing and without payment in lieu of notice.
 Upon the termination of Timothy's employment contract, he will be subject to a restraint of trade period of 24 months.
 The Group may elect to reduce the restraint of trade period, or eliminate the period in its entirety.
 The enforceability of the restraint clause is subject to all usual legal requirements.

+Name: Jonathan Kenny Title: Chief Financial Officer

-Name: Title: Agreement commenced: Term of agreement: Details:
+Agreement commenced: 1 July 2014 Term of agreement: Open ended

+Details: